Nobiin: Pronouns

 Nobiin has two demonstrative pronouns: ìn 'this', denoting things nearby, and mán 'that', denoting things farther away.
 Both can function as the subject or the object in a sentence; in the latter case they take the object marker -gá yielding ìngà and mángá, respectively (for the object marker, see also below).
 The demonstrative pronoun always precedes the nouns it refers to.

 Nouns

-Nouns in Nobiin are predominantly disyllabic, although mono- and three- or four-syllabic nouns are also found.
+Nouns in Nobiin are predominantly disyllabic, although mono- and tri- or tetrasyllabic nouns are also found.
 Nouns can be derived from adjectives, verbs, or other nouns by appending various suffixes.
 In forming the plural, the tone of a noun becomes low and one of four plural markers is suffixed.
 Two of these are low in tone, while the other two have a high tone.